collectiveaccess/ProvidenceDocs/_source/export/mappings.rst

 1) skipIfExpression (available for v1.5)
 2) filterByRegExp
 3) Replacements (see below)

-4a) If value is empty, respect 'default' setting
+   a) If value is empty, respect 'default' setting
-4b) If value is not empty, use prefix and suffix
+   b) If value is not empty, use prefix and suffix

 5) Truncate if result is longer than maxLength

 Replacements